HAWAI‘I RELIEF PROGRAM FAQs – SUPPORT FOR HOUSING AND UTILITY PAYMENTS

 1. How can a family apply for housing or utility payments?

 Catholic Charities Hawaiʻi and Maui Economic Opportunity, Inc., are contracted to administer the Hawaiʻi Relief Program for DHS, which accepts electronic and hard-copy applications.
 Electronic applications are accepted online through their website or via email.
-Hard-copy applications may be dropped off in person or mailed to the office
+Hard-copy applications may be dropped off in person or mailed to the appropriate office location (see question #15 below).

 1. Is a family able to apply for both the housing and utility payments?

 Yes.
-A family that is in financial crisis or experiencing an episode of financial need, based on its current needs, may apply for the housing payments, utility payments or both.
+A family that is in financial crisis or experiencing an episode of financial need, based on their current needs, may apply for the housing payments, utility payments or both.

 1. How will an eligible family receive housing and utility payments?